Hoper-J/Contrastive-Disentangling/README.md

 If we assume that the data is unlabeled, why should we rely on knowing the number of classes to construct a network for unsupervised learning?
 Is the number of classes always important?
 Could it be possible that class labels don't fully capture the finer-grained features within the dataset?
 For example, in a dataset of cats vs. dogs, breaking the labels further into white cats, non-white cats, and dogs is also a valid categorization.

 In this project, we propose a new model framework that eliminates the implicit assumption of relying on the number of classes, thus avoiding constraining the model to predefined tasks.
-This approach allows us to capture richer, fine-grained features within the data.
-Experiments show that CD outperforms **SimCLR** in feature extraction capability, and pre-trained models for downstream task development are available for download in the [Backbone](https://github.com/Hoper-J/Contrastive-Disentangling?tab=readme-ov-file#backbone-resnet34).
+This approach enables the capture of more fine-grained features from the data.
+Experiments show that CD outperforms **SimCLR** in feature extraction capability, and pre-trained models for downstream task development are available for download in the [Clustering Results](https://github.com/Hoper-J/Contrastive-Disentangling?tab=readme-ov-file#clustering-results).
+Additionally, the **final layer output** of the model contains more semantically rich information.
+For example, in clustering tasks, applying k-means directly to the final layer output under identical experimental configurations results in a 13.4% improvement in NMI, a 23.1% improvement in ARI, and a 10.9% improvement in ACC on the STL-10 dataset.
+On the ImageNet-10 dataset, NMI improved by 26.8%, ARI by 110.2%, and ACC by 53.1% compared to **SimCLR-style** models.
+We found that as training progresses, CD tends to stabilize, whereas SimCLR shows considerable fluctuations.
+You can check the corresponding reports here: [STL-10](https://wandb.ai/hoper-hw/CD_STL-10/reports/CD-vs-SimCLR-style-BS128-STL-10--Vmlldzo5Mzc4MzUw) | [ImageNet-10](https://wandb.ai/hoper-hw/CD_ImageNet-10/reports/CD-vs-SimCLR-style-BS128-ImageNet-10--Vmlldzo5MzczMjIy).

 The figures below showcase the LIME (Local Interpretable Model-Agnostic Explanations) visualizations of the feature prediction heads from the pre-trained model, as well as the contrastive learning structure used in the model.